-Background In class, we have seen problems using the Cobb-Douglas model as an example of a consumer utility function.
+Background In class, we looked at the Cobb-Douglas model as an example of a consumer utility function.
 Consumer utility functions arise in the context of studying how a consumer makes choices about purchasing commodities.
 In a simplified situation, we think of the consumer as purchasing a bundle consisting of certain amounts of different commodities.
 Utility is an abstract measure of the value of each bundle to the consumer.